In the second part of this series of articles, you can find some things to see and do in Kaohsiung, the second-largest city in Taiwan.

 Kaohsiung in two days: the second day

-It’s the ideal place to see some Buddhist architecture and the way monks live.
-Fo Guang Shan is a new Buddhist religious movement founded in 1967 by Hsing Yun with the aim of uniting all eight schools of Chinese Buddhism.
+It’s the ideal place to see some Buddhist architecture and how monks live.
+Fo Guang Shan is a new Buddhist religious movement founded in 1967 by Hsing Yun to unite all eight schools of Chinese Buddhism.

-To visit the huge complex it takes almost a day so keep it in mind if you are not interested in this type of activity.
+Visiting the huge complex takes almost a day, so keep it in mind if you are not interested in this type of activity.

 Kaohsiung has a lot to offer!
 You will have plenty of choices.
-Try spending some time walking around in the streets of this warm and welcoming city of Taiwan!
+Try walking around in the streets of this warm and welcoming city of Taiwan!

-Here you will find some of the pictures I took in Taiwan.
-If you still have time you might want to check also the Lotus Pond.
+Here, you will find some of the pictures I took in Taiwan.
+If you still have time, you might want to check out the Lotus Pond.
 More info here.
-If you are thinking about visiting China here you can find my complete travel guide.
+If you are considering visiting China, you can find my complete travel guide here.